vtomanov/merix/README.md

   - slave - when one arduino with one RF can transport data for 2 sensors - slave and master - they can be from different type also

+WARNINGS !!!!!

+  you need to point the antenas of the NRF24 to the sky as else you may encounter RF stability issues